How to Handle Rejection at Auditions

 Of course this is subjective and dependent on many variables.
 More a guide than a check list, by referring to these seven Cs, we can but it at least enable some understanding of how we can build resilience in specific areas.

-Next time you’re feeling vulnerable check back on the seven Cs and see where you can start filling in any gaps in your Resilience Map.
+Finally, check back over the seven Cs and see where you can start filling in any gaps in your Resilience Map.

 And remember, every No you hear is a step closer to your perfect Yes.